varigence/docs/bimlflex/getting-started/setting-up-adventureworkslt2012-source-database.md

 1. Download the [AdventureWorksLT2012.bak](https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorksLT2012.bak) SQL Server database backup file
 1. Move it to a location accessible from the database server
-1. Use Microsoft SQL Server Management Studio or a similar tool or script to restore the database
+1. Use Microsoft SQL Server Management Studio, or a similar tool or script, to restore the database
-1. Configure read access for the client account used
+1. Configure read access for the client account used.
+The metadata import reads the metadata views from the source.
 1. Validate that the database is available from the client